-It’s not difficult to see why: Chinese cuisine offers a huge variety of dishes to satisfy every type of craving and offers a unique range of sweet and spicy flavors to delight the palate.
-Chinese food tends to be aromatic and colorful, making it an appealing choice.
+It’s not difficult to see why: Chinese cuisine offers a huge variety of dishes to satisfy every type of craving and offers a unique range of sweet and spicy flavours to delight the palate.
+Chinese food tends to be aromatic and colourful, making it an appealing choice.

 To help you find an excellent Chinese eatery, we have listed some of our favourite restaurants in Sydney.

 If you adore dumplings, this may be the perfect restaurant for you.
 Located in Walsh Bay, this establishment used to be a warehouse.
 Nowadays, it feeds locals and tourists alike with delicious dumplings.

 However, the Lotus Dumpling Bar honors the past by retaining the warehouse’s exposed bricks and vintage vibe.

-Aside from these iconic dumplings, this bar also offers a range of Chinese meals, including seafood, noodles, and rice dishes.
+Aside from these iconic dumplings, this bar also offers a range of Pan-Asian and Chinese meals, including seafood, noodles, and rice dishes.
 Among these dishes includes their delectable crispy skin chicken.

 It even has an open kitchen, meaning you can watch the chefs cook up a storm.
 If you are visiting this beautiful bay, it is well worth visiting the Lotus Dumpling Bar.

-Next up is Mr. Wong, a wonderful restaurant that has been influenced by Cantonese cuisine.
-Decorated with oriental decor, this will be a great choice if you are looking for a traditional Chinese restaurant.
+Next up is Mr. Wong, a wonderful restaurant, influenced by Cantonese cuisine.
+Decorated with oriental decor, this is a great choice if you are looking for a traditional Chinese restaurant.